Measles - including symptoms, treatment and prevention

 Immunisation and immunoglobulin

-If an unimmunised child (over 9 months) or adult has contact with measles, the infection may be prevented by immediate vaccination (within 72 hours of first contact) with a measles-containing vaccine (unless contraindicated).
-If it is 3 to 7 days since the exposure, immunoglobulin (a solution containing human antibodies that is made from human blood products) may prevent infection.
+If an unimmunised child aged 9 months of age or older or adult has contact with measles, the infection may be prevented by immediate vaccination (within 72 hours of first contact with an infectious person) with a measles-containing vaccine (unless contraindicated).
+If it is more than 3 days (73 hours) and within 6 days (144 hours) since the first exposure, immunoglobulin (a solution containing human antibodies that is made from human blood products) may prevent infection.

-If the infant is less than 9 months old and is in contact with measles, the risk of developing measles can be reduced by giving immunoglobulin within 7 days of contact.
+If the infant is less than 9 months old and is in contact with measles, the risk of developing measles can be reduced by giving immunoglobulin within 6 days (144 hours) of first contact..
 The MMR vaccine should then be given as close as possible to 12 months of age, but at least 5 to 6 months after giving immunoglobulin.
+The measles-mumps-rubella-varicella (MMRV) vaccine due at 18 months of age should still be given at that time.

 Adults born during or since 1966 are very likely to be susceptible to measles.
 Unless they have had a medically confirmed infection with measles they should ensure that they have had 2 documented doses of a measles containing vaccine.
 This is especially important prior to travel out of Australia.